blackfennec-org/blackfennec/docs/source/documentation/architecture.rst

     :ref:`Visualisations <definition_info_view>` are the visual representation of the Structure.
 They play a big role in what the user sees and interacts with.
 They use the navigation service to communicate navigation events with Black Fennec.
 They use the interpreter to visualise subcomponents of themselves.

 Presenter
-    The :ref:`presenter <presenter>` is displays interpretations which he receives from the interpreter.
+    The :ref:`presenter <presenter>` displays interpretations which he receives from the interpreter.
 The presenter also acts on navigation request which are forwarded to him by the navigation service.

 Further information and more detailed descriptions of the mentioned components can be found in the :doc:`domain_model`.
 If you are interested in the documentation of the source code... well atm you got to read it.